leandrazan/playerScouting/README.md

 great defending skills and great ball playing qualities can be found in froup 2, group 1 is rather balanced, and group 3 has low pass completion rates andn rather poor defending skills, tries to carry the ball a lot.

+## To do: try to adjust some of the defending metrics for ball possession.